Heat Pump vs Furnace: What's Better For Me?

 What is a Heat Pump?

 Whether looking at a furnace vs heat pump or an electric furnace vs heat pump, it is crucial to know what a heat pump is and how it functions.
-While there are different types of heat pumps, a heat pump is essentially a type of HVAC system that can be used as a cooling system and for home heating.
+While there are different types of heat pumps, a heat pump is essentially another type of split HVAC system that can be used as a cooling system and for home heating.
 It functions as an air conditioner in the summer, while in the winter months, it is an efficient and effective heating system.

 A heat pump system contains an indoor air unit and an outdoor unit connected through your home's wall.
 During the winter, the heat pump will pull heat from the outdoor air and transfer heat through refrigerant, delivering it through the ductwork in your home.
 In the summer months, the process is reversed, and hot air is removed from your home and moved outside.

-When comparing and contrasting heat pumps and furnaces, many homeowners may opt for a heat pump if they don’t already have an air conditioner in place due to its dual functionality.
+When comparing and contrasting heat pumps and furnace systems, many homeowners may opt for a heat pump if they don’t already have an air conditioner in place due to its dual functionality.
 Heat pumps allow homeowners to maintain year-round temperature control with one energy-efficient unit.
 Models such as the Goodman 18 SEER 3.0 TON Complete Split Two-Stage Heat Pump System are designed to function as the entire HVAC system in your home, delivering heat in the winter and cooled air in the summer.
 However, electric heat strips may need to be added to the heat pump if you live in areas with colder temperatures.

 How do Heat Pumps Work?